Flight of the Phoenix (2004 film): Production

 For the latter, in October 2009 a Los Angeles jury awarded Barry $3.95 million in damages for broken legs and neurological damage he received during the accident; $1.3 million of the amount was awarded for lost future income.

 A behind-the-scenes documentary, The Phoenix Diaries, was included on the DVD.
 In it, director John Moore can be seen screaming at the crew.
 Fox executives are also not shown in a flattering light.
 The documentary was not included in the 2006 Blu-ray release.

+Home video release

+Flight of the Phoenix released March 1st, 2005 on DVD and VHS.

 Aircraft

 Four Fairchild C-119 aircraft were used during the film: